ovh/docs/pages/platform/metrics/protocol_opentsdb/guide.en-gb.md

 ---
-title: 'Use OpenTSDB'
+title: Use OpenTSDB
 slug: protocol-opentsdb
-excerpt: 'Get an overview on how to use OpenTSDB for Metrics'
+excerpt: Get an overview on how to use OpenTSDB for Metrics
 section: Protocol
 order: 3
 ---